amplitude/amplitude-docs/content/collections/data-tables/en/data-tables-results-and-sorting-logic.md

 For more complex analyses, it's important to understand how Amplitude Analytics decides what results to display, as well as what happens when you sort on a given column.

 * If your group-by includes a large number of different property values, Amplitude Analytics displays the top 100 group-by results.
 With multiple top-level group-bys, the limit is 500.
 * If you're nesting group-bys, Amplitude Analytics applies the limit to each one separately.
 For example, if you have a top-level group-by around the `city` property, where the limit is 100, Amplitude Analytics only displays the top 100 group-by results.
-If you add a second-level group-by around the `email` property, 100 emails at most will show for each city.
+If you add a second-level group-by around the `email` property, a maximum of 100 emails display for each city.
-* Any metric with attribution is limited to ten results.
+* Any metric with attribution has a limit of ten results.
 * If your Data Table includes metrics with different limits, the **smallest** row limit applies.
-* If your table contains metrics that aren't segmentation-based—like conversion, attribution, or session, for example—**and** you're doing multiple group-bys, you may see fewer results than the limits described here might suggest.
+* If your table contains metrics that aren't segmentation-based (like conversion, attribution, or session), **and** you're doing multiple group-bys, you may see fewer results than the limits described here might suggest.
 Contact your CSM or Amplitude Support if this is an issue.

 ## Sorting logic

 Once you have these results, any sorting you do applies **only to them**, and does **not** bring in any new results.

 For example, imagine your group-by has enough different property values that Amplitude Analytics limits the results displayed to the top 100.
-By default, these results are sorted in descending order.
-If you opt to view your results in ascending order, **you will not** see the “bottom 100” results instead.
-You will **still** see only the same top 100 results—only their sorting order has changed.
+By default, Amplitude sorts these results in descending order.
+If you opt to view your results in ascending order, **you do not** see the “bottom 100” results instead.
+You **still** see only the same top 100 results—only their sorting order has changed.

 When using multiple metrics, sorting by a particular column displays data for all columns based on the values in the sorted column.
 For a data table with multiple segments, multiple metrics, and a period over period comparison, sorting a period-over-period column within a metric gives you a dataset based on the first segment's current period.